Last Updated: September 6, 2023

 Typical fingerprint processing takes 24-72 hours for OCI to receive depending on when they are completed.

-A federal law, 18 U.S.C. section 1033, commonly referred to as the "1033 felony waiver" prohibits certain activities by or affecting persons engaged, or proposing to become engaged, in the business of insurance:
+Federal law 18 U.S.C. section 1033, is commonly referred to as the "1033 felony waiver" law, and it prohibits certain activities by or affecting persons engaged, or proposing to become engaged, in the business of insurance:

-- Copy of order of judgment and sentence of the court conviction including certification and performance of all conditions imposed by the court.
-The documentation does not need to be certified.
+Certified copies of the order of judgment and sentence of the court (felony conviction), including certification and performance of all conditions imposed by the court.
+Certified copies of the documents may be obtained from the courthouse where the case was adjudicated.

-- Affidavit from the individual who seeks to employ you stating in detail the duties and responsibilities that you are performing or are to perform for them and a statement of the individual's opinion that the performance of these responsibilities does not constitute a threat to the public.
-The documentation does not need to be certified.
+An affidavit (statement sworn before a notary public) from the employer that states in detail the duties and responsibilities to be performed, as well as a statement from the employer indicating that the performance of these responsibilities does not constitute a threat to the public.

 - There is NO fee for this application.